 Adjustments employed in this analysis recognize changing market conditions, or the passage of time.
-All of the sales have occurred in the past 8 months, with limited information to extract an adjustment for time, therefore no adjustment is applied.
+All of the sales have occurred in the past 6 years, with limited information to extract an adjustment for time on unbuildable sites, therefore no adjustment is applied.